 It’s likely that this information is nothing new to you.
 But the question remains: How do I gain insight so in-depth that I can be embedded into the culture of my brand’s target audience?

 Funny you ask.
-That’s exactly what we’re going to cover by taking a deep dive into the possibilities of Customer Intelligence and what it means for your eCommerce brand.
+That’s exactly what we’re going to cover by taking a deep dive into the possibilities of Customer Intelligence and what it means for your marketing strategy.

 The growing popularity of Customer Intelligence

-Customer Intelligence is the outcome of learning about your customers “beneath the surface,” so you can build more meaningful relationships and understand their buying behavior.
+Customer Intelligence is the outcome of learning about individuals “beneath the surface,” so you can build more meaningful customer relationships and understand their buying behavior.

-This information can be collected through data analysis (behavioral, transactional, and demographic data) and is nicely combined with insights gained from interviews, surveys, or focus groups.
+This customer data can be collected through data analysis (behavioral, transactional, and demographic data) and is nicely combined with insights gained from interviews, surveys, or focus groups.

 Google Trends Customer Intelligence January 1, 2015 - September 20, 2018.

-Given the tools your company already has, setting up a process to gain actionable Customer Intelligence is easier than you may think.
+Given the tools your company already has, setting up a process to gain this actionable insight is easier than you may think.

 Customer Intelligence Tools: Behavioral Data Translation